 Before terminating an employee for poor performance, first double and triple check that the real problem is not that expectations are undeveloped, unclear, or not understood and aligned with abilities and interest.

 Validate that the assignment is a good match with employee skills, interests, and experience.
 If it is, but performance lags, it may be due to distractions or lack of drive.
-Talk through with the person, tweak incentives if needed, and, if lack of attention and effort is the problem, insist s/he focus on what has been asked.
+Talk through with the person, tweak incentives if needed, and, if lack of attention and effort is the problem, insist they focus on what has been asked.

 If lack of performance is due to shortcoming of ability, consider taking one of the following courses of action:

 - Develop in the person skills that are needed but that are lacking.
 Be careful, though, to stop short of trying to teach a fish to fly.
 It is usually better to further develop and capitalize on existing strengths than to overcome weaknesses that essentially define who a person really is.
 Note: see Gallup’s Strength Finder and Max De Pree’s Management is an Art for further reference along these lines.

 - Complement with strengths of others.
 Everyone has strengths and weaknesses and no one can be good at everything.
 Getting the full breadth of skills required covered through the mutual contributions of a team of strong performers is often the best way to get the best results.

 - Reassign to a job that is better matched to their strengths and interests as long as the value of doing it is enough to warrant the associated costs.

 - Help them find opportunities to apply their strengths in an organization more likely to have need for what they offer.
 It may initially seem cruel to let someone go, but it is often a blessing as they know the fit is not right, feel they are living an inauthentic life, and will be relieved to get on track to success in a job for which they are better suited.